rockphotog/gpx-poi-tool/README.md

   - Wildcard pattern: `-a "*.gpx"` (processes all GPX files, excluding the target)
 - `--dedupe`: Remove duplicates from the target file
 - `--distance-threshold DISTANCE`: Distance threshold in meters for duplicate detection (default: 50.0)
-- `--sync-ut-no`: Sync POI information with ut.no database for DNT cabins

 - `--elevation-lookup`: Automatically add elevation data using online services
 - `--add-waypoint-symbols`: Add Garmin-compatible symbols/icons to waypoints
 - `--garmin-optimize`: Optimize GPX file structure for Garmin devices